hans66hsu/GATS/README.md

 ### Calibration with other Baselines

-We implemented muliple basline methods and compare them with GATS.
+We implemented multiple baseline methods and compare them with GATS.
 The implemenation can be found in `/src/calibrator/calibrator.py`.
 To run the following baseline methods, simpliy set the argument `--calibration` to the following values:

 | Baseline Methods  |`--calibration` | Hyperparameters|
 | ------------- | ------------- | ------------- |